wuyangf7/OPERA/README.md

 Note: Only the cis-SNPs of each exposure site are used, so the stage 2 analysis can be performed for each chromosome seperately.
 The genome-wide analysis results can be combined through shell command below, e.g., for association between single exposure and outcome,
 > awk 'NR==1 || FNR>1' myopera_chr*_1_expos_assoc.ppa > myopera_1_expos_assoc.ppa

-> awk 'NR==1 || FNR>1' myopera_chr*.smr > myopera.smr
-* --extract-gwas-loci extracts subset of genomic region with GWAS COJO loci (i.e., 2Mb region by default) to perform opera analysis.
+* --extract-gwas-loci extracts a subset of genomic region with GWAS COJO or LD clumpped loci (i.e., 2Mb region by default) to perform opera analysis.
 The input file format is
 ```
 Chr     SNP     bp
 7       rs1859788       99971834
 7       rs7810606       143108158
 ```
-* --chr specifies the chromosome for SNP and exposure sites for chromosome-wide opera stage 2 analysis.
+* --chr specifies the target chromosome for SNPs and exposure sites to run chromosome-wide opera stage 2 analysis.
 * --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation.
 * --prior-pi-file reads the prior probabilities estimated from the stage 1 analysis (i.e., the posterior Mean from stage 1 analysis).
 * --prior-var-file reads the prior variances estimated from the stage 1 analysis.
-* --out saves the PPA and multi-exposure HEIDI test P-values for each possible association hypothesis in .ppa file (text format, see below example).
+* --out saves the marginal or joint PPA and multi-exposure HEIDI test P-values for each association hypothesis passed significance threshold (e.g., PPA > 0.9 and P-HEIDI > 0.01 default) in .ppa file (text format, see below example).
+Results are seperated as different number of exposure combinations associated with the outcome, e.g., single exposure association,

 ```
 Chr	GWAS_SNP	GWAS_bp	Expo1_ID	Expo1_bp	PPA(1)	p_HEIDI(1)